Need an EPC in Campbell Park?

 The data put into the software program is based on proof which the Assessor collects during the visit.
 In most cases the Assessor will get the majority of the information whilst going around the property.

-Your Assessor will take photographic or obtain documentary information which is necessary for audit purposes.
+Your Assessor will take photographic or gather documentary information which is necessary for audit reasons.
 If no proof is gathered then the Assessor must enter the term “as built” into the software.
-In this case the software program will use what the property would have been built with based on it’s age.
+In this instance the software program will use what the property would have been built with determined by it’s age.

-Whenever you can supply documentary proof of these sorts of improvements then this can be shown on the EPC and is likely to increase the rating of your EPC.
+Whenever you can supply documentary proof of these kinds of improvements then this can be shown on the EPC and is likely to help the rating of your EPC.

 • Double glazing improvements to the majority of the property – Fensa certificate, or dated receipt from the contractors.